wagneralves/AlertCVE/README.md

 <img src="https://user-images.githubusercontent.com/5523049/212563819-18045cbe-1422-4794-a29d-0683f3c2f20d.png" width="320px" />
 </div>

-## Arquivo de controle
+## Control file

-O arquivo controle.txt existe para guardar o id do último tweet consultado para evitar receber em duplicidade os alertas de CVEs
+The controle.txt file exists to store the id of the last tweet consulted to avoid receiving CVE alerts twice

-## Arquivo de LOG
+## LOG file

-O arquivo logs_to_siem.csv guarda todo log de CVE que foi alertada para ser importado pelo SIEM, em breve faremos um envio via SYSLOG.
+The logs_to_siem.csv file keeps every CVE log that was alerted to be imported by SIEM, we will soon send it via SYSLOG.